The Flowers of Evil (manga): Anime

 The anime adaptation is directed by Hiroshi Nagahama and produced by Zexcs.
 It was the first anime to use rotoscoping exclusively.
 It aired in Japan between April 5 and June 29, 2013, and has been licensed by Sentai Filmworks in North America.
 Crunchyroll has the streaming rights in Australia, North America, UK and other territories.
 The opening theme is "Aku no Hana" (惡の華) by Uchūjin with guest vocalists Noko, Mariko Gotō and Shiho Nanba.
 The ending theme is "〜花〜 A Last Flower" by Asa-Chang & Junray.
 At Sakura-Con 2014, Nagahama explained the flashforward at the end of the last episode as a declaration of his intention for a second season.

 Live-action film

 A live-action film adaptation was released in Japan on September 27, 2019.
-The film is directed by Noboru Iguchi, with screenplay by Mari Okada, and music by Yasuhiko Fukuda.
+The film is directed by Noboru Iguchi, with a screenplay by Mari Okada and music by Yasuhiko Fukuda starring Kentaro Ito.

 Reception

 Manga

 The Flowers of Evil was one of the Jury Recommended Works in the Manga Division at the 17th Japan Media Arts Festival in 2013.
 The manga was nominated for the fifth Manga Taishō (Cartoon Grand Prize) but lost to Hiromu Arakawa's Silver Spoon.
 The manga was also 18th on the Top 20 Manga for Male Readers in the guidebook Kono Manga ga Sugoi!.

 In Japan, the manga charted several times on the Oricon lists: Volume 5 was the 30th best-selling manga for the week of January 2, 2012, rising to 17th the next week.
 Volume 7 was the 44th best-selling manga for the week of December 10, 2012.
 Volume 8 was the 22nd best-selling manga for the week of June 3, 2013, rising to 17th the next week.
 Volume 9 was the 22nd best-selling manga for the week of August 5, 2013, falling to 29th the next week.
 Volume 10 was the 17th best-selling manga for the week of January 6, 2014, falling to 25th the next week.
 Volume 11 was the 5th best-selling manga for the week of June 9, 2014, falling to 42nd the next week.
 The first 9 volumes of the manga sold over 2 million copies in Japan.
 Vertical's localization of the manga was able to reach The New York Times Manga Best Sellers chart on two different occasions: Volume 1 was the 3rd best-selling manga for the week of May 13, 2012, and Volume 3 was the 8th best-selling manga for the week of October 28, 2012.